 Riedel Names Jake Dodson Head of Product Management

-WUPPERTAL, GERMANY—Riedel Communications announced the appointment of Jake Dodson as the company’s director of product management.
+WUPPERTAL, Germany -- Dec.
+9, 2014 -- Riedel Communications, provider of pioneering real-time video, audio, data, and communications networks, today announced the appointment of Jake Dodson as the company's director of product management.
 In this role Dodson will be responsible for guiding the strategic direction of the Riedel product range and its development.

+"Over Jake's career, he has been a founder and leader of successful leading-edge technology firms," said Thomas Riedel, CEO of Riedel Communications.
+"His unusual and exceptional track record in guiding companies toward ever-greater success will certainly be an asset to Riedel as we build on our acclaimed product portfolio and move further into the realm of software-based solutions, which offer our customers many new possibilities."

 In 2006 Dodson joined Clear-Com as part of a turnaround management team.
-During his tenure as vice president of product management, he overhauled the product strategy and roadmap, helped return the company to profitability, and played a key part in the recommendation and acquisition of a Canadian technology company.
+During his tenure as vice president of product management, he completely overhauled the product strategy and roadmap, successfully returning the company to profitability, and played a key part in the recommendation and acquisition of a Canadian technology company.
 Dodson most recently served as vice president of product management responsible for global product management and technical publications at Vitec Videocom.

 The latest product and technology information